EIT-NLP/ViCA/README.md

 Our training approach consists of two stages: **pretraining** and **fine-tuning**.
 The training process is configured via the following shell script:

-- `T2V_LAYERS`: Specifies which LLM layers enable text-vision cross-attention.
+- `T2V_LAYERS`: Controls which transformer layers in the LLM apply text-vision cross-attention.
-  Cross-attention is applied only to the selected layers, while all other layers remain disabled.
+  Only the specified layers perform cross-modal interaction between text and visual tokens; all remaining layers function as standard self-attention layers.